 Step 6: Keep an Eye on Your Credit

 Sign up for a credit monitoring program that can alert you when changes are made.
-Even if you do this, however, it is important that you monitor your credit manually.
+Even if you do this, however, you must monitor your credit manually.

 At least once a month, pull your report through a company like Credit Karma or Experian.
 It’s free to do and gives you an overview of any changes.